bakkeby/st-flexipatch/README.md

    - [scrollback](https://st.suckless.org/patches/scrollback/)
       - allows you scroll back through terminal output using keyboard shortcuts or mousewheel

+   - st-embedder
+      - this patch allows clients to embed into the st window and can be useful if you tend to start X applications from the terminal
+      - the behavior is similar to Plan 9 where applications can take over windows

    - [spoiler](https://st.suckless.org/patches/spoiler/)
       - use inverted defaultbg/fg for selection when bg/fg are the same